 Ethical approvals can currently be obtained through several routes, therefore we recommend consulting an ethics adviser in your organisation before planning your research study.

-Some research requires approval from our national Health and Disciplinary Ethics Committees (HDEC).
+Some research requires approval from our national Health and Disability Ethics Committees (HDEC).

 HDEC review will usually be required if:

-- studies are higher risk where patients need to be identified or large clinical datasets are required
+- studies are at higher risk where patients are to be identified or, a large clinical datasets are required

 - there is a possibility of generating genetic incidental findings that may be of relevance to the donor or their families.